GeertRoks/HardwareAnalyzer/doc/LOG.md

 May 18th:
   - Build the ADC for the Raspberry Pi.
   - I noticed that the sound through the Pi is very muffled.
+So I started measuring the systems frequency response.
+I put white noise on the input and with the clean.c file from Electrosmash it should send it right through the output without transformation.
+This way I can measure how the AD and DA converter change the sound when I connect the output back to my computer and record it with my DAW.
+There I saw that the frequency response dropped off rapidly above 1 KHz.
+I calculated the RC filter at the output stage and that is a 2 KHz lowpass filter.
-So I started I started calculating the RC filters at the output stage.`TODO: Add info about how I measured the output` I changed the capacitors and that had some improvement, but the sound still  dropped off at 5 KHz.
+  So I changed some of the capacitors and that had some improvement, but the sound still  dropped off at 5 KHz.
 So I think I'll have to change the input capacitors as well.
+See the pictures starting with `Test_DIY_AD-DAC_` for the setup and measuring in `doc/Research`.

 May 22nd:
   - Tried changing the input capacitors, but it also hadn't much of an effect.
 It keeps dropping off at 5 KHz.
 I looked at the [site of Electrosmash](https://www.electrosmash.com/forum/pedal-pi/206-pedal-pi-circuit-analysis) and found that they did that intensionaly, because of harmonics casued by the pwm signal.